slavikme/slim-api-skeleton/README.md

     {
         "username": "john",
         "password": "Snow123",
-        "remember_minutes": 1440
+        "expiration": "45 minutes"
     }

 > Note: JSON format requests must be sent along with the `Content-Type: application/json` header property in the request headers in order to make it work.

 ##### Form Format

-    username=john&password=Snow123&remember_minutes=1440
+    username=john&password=Snow123&expiration=45%20minutes

 ##### Request Parameters
  * **`username`** - The username from the `tbl_user` table (See the [Database - User Table](#user-table) section).
  * **`password`** - The username from the `tbl_user` table (See the [Database - User Table](#user-table) section).
- * **`remember_minutes`** - The number of minutes to create a valid token for.
+ * **`expiration`** - A date/time string when the token expires (The same value as the PHP [strtotime](http://php.net/manual/function.strtotime.php)() function accepts in its first argument).
 This parameter is optional and may not be sent.
 If this parameter will not be sent, the default value will be used as defined within the ``auth.lifetime`` property located in ``config/parameters.yml`` file.

 #### Response
 The response depending on the request.